teragrid/dgrid/docs/introduction.rst

-Validators may fail to commit a block for a number of reasons; the current proposer may be offline, or the network may be slow.
-Tendermint allows them to establish that a validator should be skipped.
+Validators may fail to commit a block for a number of reasons; the current proposer may be offline, or the network may be slow. teragrid allows them to establish that a validator should be skipped.
 Validators wait a small amount of time to receive a complete proposal block from the proposer before voting to move to the next round.
-This reliance on a timeout is what makes Tendermint a weakly synchronous protocol, rather than an asynchronous one.
+This reliance on a timeout is what makes teragrid a weakly synchronous protocol, rather than an asynchronous one.
 However, the rest of the protocol is asynchronous, and validators only make progress after hearing from more than two-thirds of the validator set.
-A simplifying element of Tendermint is that it uses the same mechanism to commit a block as it does to skip to the next round.
+A simplifying element of teragrid is that it uses the same mechanism to commit a block as it does to skip to the next round.

-Assuming less than one-third of the validators are Byzantine, Tendermint guarantees that safety will never be violated - that is, validators will never commit conflicting blocks at the same height.
+Assuming less than one-third of the validators are Byzantine, teragrid guarantees that safety will never be violated - that is, validators will never commit conflicting blocks at the same height.
 To do this it introduces a few **locking** rules which modulate which paths can be followed in the flow diagram.
 Once a validator precommits a block, it is locked on that block.
 Then,